Mekre-A/Shop/README.md

 -   Design a shopping cart dialog to show items added to the shopping cart and a checkout button

--   When the checkout button is clicked send a post request containing the contents of the shopping cart to the route provided.
+-   When the checkout button is clicked send a post request containing the contents of the shopping cart to [the route provided here](#post-carts).

--   Add a floating action button in the homepage which, when clicked, displays the shopping cart dialog
+-   Add a floating action button in the homepage which, when clicked, displays the shopping cart dialog that u have made

 -   Finally show a native android notification to the user once the user clicks checkout (using a method channel) with a notification title of “Checkout successful!”